cs3216/cs3216.github.io/assignments/facebook.md

 in this assignment.
 3 of these milestones are optional and Milestone 2 is not graded.

-Clarifications and questions related to this assignment may be directed to the IVLE Forum under the header “Assignment 1: Life of a Facebook Application”.
+Clarifications and questions related to this assignment may be directed to the IVLE Forum under the header "Assignment 1: Life of a Facebook Application".

 Good luck and have fun!

 Appendix - Privacy Policy
 =========================

-This Privacy Policy describes how users’ personal information is handled in order to engage in the services available on our application.
+This Privacy Policy describes how users' personal information is handled in order to engage in the services available on our application.
 It applies generally to web pages where this policy appears in the footer.
 By accepting the Privacy Policy, you express consent to our collection,